RossoMaguire/bike24-challenge/RossoMaguireCodingChallenge/README.md

 ### Optimizations

-- useMemo on functions that don't need re-rendering
+- `useMemo` on functions that don't need re-rendering

-### Alternative approaches considered:
+### Alternative approaches considered

 - Considered hardcoding 10 rows in the table and adding the items to the line rather than generating the line on Add To Cart click so the user could see in advance the table holds max 10 items